OWASP/API-Security/2019/en/src/0x04-release-notes.md

 details about the security risks, please refer to the [API Security Risks][2] section.

-It is important to realize that over the last few years, applications architecture has changed a lot.
-Nowadays, APIs play a very important role in this new architecture of microservices, Single Page Applications (SPAs), mobile apps, IoT, etc.
+It is important to realize that over the last few years, applications' architecture has significantly changed.
+Currently, APIs play a very important role in this new architecture of microservices, Single Page Applications (SPAs), mobile apps, IoT, etc.

-The OWASP API Security Top 10 was a required piece to create awareness about modern APIs security issues.
-It was only possible thanks to a great effort of several volunteers, all of them listed in the [Acknowledgments][3] section.
+The OWASP API Security Top 10 was a required effort to create awareness about modern APIs security issues.
+It was only possible due to a great effort of several volunteers, all of them listed in the [Acknowledgments][3] section.
 Thank you!